 How Do I Stop My Dog From Scratching The Door?

-Until you can stop your dog from scratching the door, you must first find out why he's scratching the door.
-Then, you can move forward with positive training to prevent further damage.
-It's a win-win; your dog gets what he wants without having to continuously scratch at the door for awareness and your home remains damage-free.
+It's a win-win; your dog gets what he wants without having to continuously scratch for awareness and your home remains damage-free.

 Why Do Dogs Scratch Doors?

-If your dog scratches the door when he's outside, he's trying to get your attention so he can return inside.
-As dog lovers, we know that we spend the majority of our days letting our dogs out, then letting them back in a few moments later, then letting them back out... you get the picture.
+If your dog scratches a door when he's outside, it clearly a sign he or she is trying to get your attention so they can return inside, and vice versa.
+As dog lovers, we know that we spend the majority of our days letting our dogs out, then letting them back in a few moments later, then letting them back out... and so on ad nauseam.

-If your dog is inside and is scratching at the door he could be scratching because:
+If your dog is inside and is scratching at the door, they could be scratching because:

-- He wants to go outside to go potty
+- They want to go outside to go potty.

 CLAWGUARD builds shields that help protect homes from dog damage and cat damages.
 Products include door shields, couch guards, and universal protective tape that protects commonly scratched areas like window sills, furniture, banisters, weatherstripping and more.
 Check us out on Amazon and read our many FIVE STAR reviews!